An Open Letter to My Novel (+Why You Should Write Your Own)

 When you're in the trenches of writing your novel, it can get rough.
-You WILL get frustrated.
-You WILL consider quitting.
+You WILL get frustrated because you just want it to be finished already.
+You WILL consider quitting because it's just so hard.
 You might just break down and cry.
 You might not know what to do next.
 You might not know what to do at all.

 (There's lots of wonderful parts too, don't worry.
 We're just not talking about those ones today).

 My novel was making me mad.
 REALLY mad.
 It wasn't coming out the way I wanted.
 My protagonist was being needy and annoying.
 I had (have) no idea how the ending should be.
 It was too slow, too boring, too predictable, to elusive.
 And all this caused me not to devote the amount of time to my novel that I wanted.
 Which caused me to be even more mad.

 So, I did what we writers do when we have an issue: procrastinate.

 I wrote about it.
 I articulated my frustrations.
 I admitted where I was falling short.
 I made promises and goals to do better.
 And it helped.

 I did this though, through the lens of actually talking to the novel itself.
 Crazy?
 Yes.
 Helpful?
 Also yes.

 When you get frustrated with another person—your mom, your significant other, your boss, whoever—you may bottle up some feelings and carry them around with you.
 These feelings weigh you down and it's hard to shake.
 They filter everything you do (or don't do) and make it difficult to live to your full potential.
 To fix it, you confront the other person and talk it out.
 This may result in a fight, but even if it does it often ends in a resolution, a compromise, an understanding.
 You feel better about it because you've expressed yourself, released your feelings, listened to the other person, a found a solution to the issues.
 You find a way to move forward.

 So why NOT do it with your Work-In-Progress?